oasis-digital-ae/football-mvp/DEPLOYMENT_READY.md

 - Control character regex warnings in sanitization.ts
 - Some `prefer-const` warnings (variables not reassigned)
 - All non-critical and safe to deploy

+## About the HTML Error

+The "Unexpected token '<'" error for standings is likely due to:
+- Netlify Edge Function routing to HTML fallback
+- This will be resolved once the fixed authentication code is deployed

+**Root Cause**: The refresh token error was causing authentication failures, which may have triggered redirects to index.html instead of returning JSON.

 ## What Changed